ClericPy/morebuiltins/doc.md

 ---

-    1.3 slice_into_pieces - Slice a sequence into `n` pieces, return a generation of n pieces.
+    1.3 `slice_into_pieces` - Divides a sequence into “n” segments, returning a generator that yields “n” pieces.

         >>> for chunk in slice_into_pieces(range(10), 3):
         ...     print(chunk)
         (0, 1, 2, 3)